 Author: Dr Ben Tallon, Dermatologist/Dermatopathologist, Tauranga, New Zealand, December 2016.

-Folliculosebaceous cystic hamartoma (FCH) represents a cutaneous biphasic hamartoma.
+Folliculosebaceous cystic hamartoma represents a cutaneous biphasic hamartoma.
 It is composed of epithelial and mesenchymal components in varying proportions, typically occurring in adults in the head and neck area.
-Several pathogenetic mechanisms underlying this adnexal neoplasm have been proposed, however there remains much controversy as to whether it represents a distinct entity or part of an evolutionary spectrum of trichofolliculomas (TF).
-Since the introduction of this entity in 1991, there have been a number of case reports documenting a range of mesenchymal changes seen in FCH as well as uncommon and unusual associations.
+Several pathogenetic mechanisms underlying this adnexal neoplasm have been proposed.
+However, there remains much controversy as to whether it represents a distinct entity or part of an evolutionary spectrum of trichofolliculomas (TF).
+Since the introduction of this entity in 1991, there have been some case reports documenting a range of mesenchymal changes seen in FCH as well as uncommon and unusual associations.

-FCH is a cutaneous hamartoma of epithelial and mesenchymal elements and is primarily centred on the dermis.
-The epithelial components of FCH comprise distorted folliculosebaceous cystic proliferations while mesenchymal components commonly include fibroplasia, vascular and adipose tissue proliferations.
+Folliculosebaceous cystic hamartoma is a cutaneous hamartoma of epithelial and mesenchymal elements and is primarily centred on the dermis.
+The epithelial components of folliculosebaceous cystic hamartoma comprise distorted folliculosebaceous cystic proliferations while mesenchymal components commonly include fibroplasia, vascular and adipose tissue proliferations.